miggia/miggia.github.io/now.md

 ### 08.09.17

+- preparing the presentations for IROS

+<!--
+Previous nows

+### 08.09.17

 - preparing for IROS17
 - revising the design of a 2DOF joint

-<!--
-Previous nows

 ### 31.08.17